meghankelly-cartography/elections/README.md

 	Hover/onclick would give specific values for each county with each candiate Option to add in additional candidates

-normalized data (votes per candidate as a percent of total votes)

 	option 3:
 	choropleth with dropdown showing normalized data
 	hover/onclick would give specific values for each county